 Ministerial Direction Consistency and Implications 1.
-PLANNING SYSTEM S 1.1 Implementation of Regional Plans Consistent.
-The planning proposal is consistent with the relevant directions of the HRP as demonstrated under Question 3.
-1.3 Approval and Referral Requirements Consistent.
-The planning proposal would not require any additional concurrences or referrals requirements.
+PLANNING SYSTEMS 1.1 Implementation of Regional Plans Consistent.
+Trograma Figure The planning proposal is consistent with the relevant directions of the HRP as demonstrated under Question 3.
+1.3 Approval and Consistent.
+Referral Requirements The planning proposal would not require any additional concurrences or referrals requirements.
 The proposed amendments will improve the assessment of development.
-3. BIODIVERSITY AND CONSERVATION 3.1 Conservation Zones Consistent.
-The planning proposal seeks to rezone land current zoned RU2 Rural landscape, C3 Environmental Management and C2 Environmental Conservation to C1 National Parks and Natures Reserves, which offers a higher level of protection (Item 3).
-3.2 Heritage Conservation Consistent.
-The planning proposal seeks to correct the address and mapping of heritage item I79, Raymond terrace Court House (Item 2).
+3. BIODIVERSITY AND CONSERVATION 3.1 Conservation Consistent.
+Zones The planning proposal seeks to rezone land currently zoned RU2 Rural landscape, C3 Environmental Management and C2 Environmental Conservation to C1 National Parks and Natures Reserves, which offers a higher level of protection (Item 3).
+3.2 Heritage Consistent.
+Conservation The planning proposal seeks to correct the address and mapping of heritage item I79, Raymond terrace Court House (Item 2).
 4. RESILIENCE AND HA AZARDS 4.1 Flooding Consistent.
 The planning proposal seeks to improve the assessment of development in flood prone land by adopting the optional Clause 5.22 Special Flood Considerations (Item 1).

 Ministerial Direction Consistency and Implications 4.2 Coastal Management Consistent.
 The planning proposal seeks to improve the assessment of development in flood prone coastal areas by adopting the optional Clause 5.22 Special Flood Considerations (Item 1).
 4.3 Planning for Bushfire Protection Consistent.
 The planning proposal will not affect land mapped as bushfire prone.
-7: INDUSTRY AND EM PLOYMENT 7.1 Employment Zones Consistent.
-The planning proposal is consistent with this directi as it seeks to facilitate subdivision and development of an existing E4 General Industrial zone (Item 4).
-9. PRIMARY PRODUC TION 9.1 Rural Zones Consistent.
-The planning proposal does not seek to rezone rura land to a residential, employment, mixed use, SP4 Enterprise, SP5 Metropolitan Centre, W4 Working Waterfront, village or tourist zone.
-Consistent.
-The planning proposal seeks to rezone rural C1 National Parks and Wildlife to identify an environmental values.
-The Minimum Lot Siz proposed to change.
+7: INDUSTRY AND EMPLOYMENT 7.1 Employment Zones Consistent.
+The planning proposal is consistent with this direction as it seeks to facilitate subdivision and development of an existing E4 General Industrial zone (Item 4).
+9. PRIMARY PRODUCTION 9.1 Rural Zones Consistent.
+The planning proposal does not seek to rezone rural land to a residential, employment, mixed use, SP4 Enterprise, SP5 Metropolitan Centre, W4 Working Waterfront, village or tourist zone.
+9.2 Rural Lands Consistent.
+The planning proposal seeks to rezone rural land to C1 National Parks and Wildlife to identify and protect environmental values.
+The Minimum Lot Size is not proposed to change.